About the take home naloxone pilot

 What is the take home naloxone pilot?

-The Australian Government is investing $10 million in a Take Home Naloxone Pilot.
+The Australian Government is investing $3.9 million to continue the Take Home Naloxone Pilot for an additional year.
 Under the pilot, naloxone will be available free to people who may either experience, or witness, an opioid overdose.
 No prescription will be required.

 Who is the take home naloxone pilot for?